akvorado/akvorado/docs/integration.md

 won't update the number of partitions and the replication factor but other settings will be updated.

+Each time a new flow schema is needed, a different topic is used.
+*Akvorado* suffixes the topic name with the version to ensure this property.

 ## Clickhouse

 Clickhouse can collect the data from Kafka.
 To help its configuration, *Akvorado* exposes a few HTTP endpoint:

-- `/api/v0/clickhouse/flow.proto` contains the schema
-- `/api/v0/clickhouse/init.sh` contains the schema in the form of a script to execute during initialization
+- `/api/v0/clickhouse/init.sh` contains the schemas in the form of a script to execute during initialization
 - `/api/v0/clickhouse/protocols.csv` contains a CSV with the mapping between protocol numbers and names